kampersanda/goodname/README.md

 `goodname-cli` provides a CLI tool of Goodname.
 The arguments are
 - `-w`: Input word list (must be sorted, be unique, and include no upper-case letters), and
-- `-k`: Top-k to print (default=30).
+- `-k`: Top-k to print (default=`30`).

-Input a description of your method or software with the stdio, as follows.
+- `-p`: The maximum number of arbitrary prefix letters to allow for generating recursive acronyms (default=`0`, `0..=3`).

+Enter your description using only lowercase letters or a space basically.
+Set UPPERCASE only for letters that you want to be always included in a name candidate.

 ```
 $ cargo run --release -p goodname-cli -- -w wordlist/words.txt -k 5